 I was in Agartala, Tripura’s big and noisy capital, made up of temples trails, grand palaces and wooded parks.
 Its market place remained packed with jostling locals, shrill cries even though dawn would come early and night would descend by 5 pm.

-To enter the city, if you took the narrow road that lead through an old archway, skirting the shimmering lake, you were in for a magnificent treat.
-In any light of the day, the water reflected the resplendent Ujjayanta Palace looking every inch imperial and glorious.
+If you entered the city via the narrow road that lead through an old archway skirting a shimmering lake, you were in for a magnificent treat.
+In any light of the day, the water reflected the resplendent Ujjayanta Palace.

 The goal isn’t to live forever, the goal is to create something that will.